owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 ----------------------------

 As the ownCloud server admin you can setup an SMB share for all of your users with a ``$user`` template variable in the root path.
-Using a service user you can listen to the common share path.
+By using a ServiceUser you can listen to the common share path.
+The ServiceUser is any user with access to the share.
+You might create a special read-only user account to use in this case.

 Example:

 Share ``/home`` contains folders for every user, e.g. ``/home/alice`` and ``/home/bob``.
-So the admin configures external storage with these values:
+So the admin configures the Windows Network Drive external storage with these values:

 -  Folder name: home
 -  Storage Type: Windows Network Drive
 -  Authentication: Log-in credentials, save in database
 -  Configuration
-   ``host: "172.18.16.220", share: "home", root: "$user", domain: ""``
+   ``host: "172.18.16.220", share: "home", remote subfolder: "$user", domain: ""``

 Then starts the ``wnd:listen`` thread::